neu-cs2100/cs2100-pg-handout-testhw6/README.md

 Let's break down the organization of this data structure a little bit with an example.
 Let's say we wanted to access the current count of occurrences of the word "great" in high reviews for women (which we can see to be 800 from the above diagram).
 What steps could we take in our code to traverse the nested data structure to access that value?

-- First, we need to load in the data from the `word_data.json` file and store it in a variable called `word_data`.
-We can then access the overall `word_data` dictionary to get the data associated with the word "great".
+- First, we can access the overall `word_data` dictionary to get the data associated with the word "great".
 This gives us an inner dictionary that looks like this:
 ```
 {
     'W': [30, 100, 800],